yunpal/SBDD-Net/README.md

 # SBDD-Net: Domain-Invariant 3D Structural Block and Double Descriptor for Place Recognition

-This repository is the official implementation for SBDD-Net
+This repository is an official implementation for SBDD-Net

 ### Setting up Environment
 ```